jmakino/clop-crystal/README.md

   supported.
 * No way to use same option multiple times (such as -s 1 -s 2 ...).
   You can use string  as -s 1,2 and then decode it.
+* Indentation of the description text should be two.
+Also, each entry such as "Short name:" should contain two leading white spaces.

 ## To do